trofi/trofi.github.io.gen/posts/268-fixing-wine-wayland-on-polaris.md

 modifier presence.

 I'm not sure what such a fallback means for other video card types.
-Will it break some tiled worklaods?
+Will it break some tiled workloads?
 Or at this point surface creation is already broken beyond repair and any try is better than nothing?
 I have no idea!